ocean-data-challenges/2023_SSH_mapping_train_eNATL60_test_NATL60-/README.md

 ### Data sequence and use

-The reconstruction of the SSH is evaluated on the **NATL60** domain over the whole year, which corresponds to the period from 2012-10-11 to 2013-09-20.
+The reconstruction of the SSH is evaluated on the **NATL60** domain over the whole year; however, 20 days are cropped at the beginning and at the end of this period for methods which might suffer from side effets.
+Therefore, the actual evaluation period (from which the metrics are computed) starts the 2012-10-21 and ends the 2013-09-10.

 For reconstruction methods that require learning from complete SSH fields, training is carried out on the **eNATL60** domain over the whole year, which corresponds to the period from 2009-07-01 to 2010-06-30.
 The validation subset can be chosen from the latter.